 The Importance of Chronic Pain Awareness

-While chronic pain effects millions of people around the world, it is one of the least understood conditions because, while the patient may be feeling terrible, they typically look find on the outside.
-In addition, prior to a real understanding of chronic pain, it gained a stigma, mostly from those with addiction problems claiming to experience this issue, but simply hoping for a prescription for pain medication.
+While chronic pain effects millions of people around the world, it is one of the least understood conditions because while the patient may be feeling terrible, they typically look find on the outside.
+In addition, prior to a real understanding of chronic pain, it has gained a stigma, mostly from those with addiction problems claiming to experience this issue simply hoping for a prescription for pain medication.
 Raising chronic pain awareness is important, as each person can have a different journey.

-Even though chronic pain is more understood than ever before, there are still many grey areas, and awareness needs to take place.
-Luckily, there are several ways that you can contribute to raising awareness within your community and do your part in ending any stigma there is around the condition of chronic pain.
+Even though chronic pain is more understood than ever before, there are still many grey areas, and chronic pain awareness needs to take place.
+Luckily, there are several ways that you can contribute to raising chronic pain awareness within your community and do your part in ending any stigma there is around the condition of chronic pain.

 Why Raise Awareness of Chronic Pain?

 You should consider raising awareness of chronic pain for many reasons.
 Increased chronic pain awareness can lead to many benefits, like:

 - Improving the understanding of the condition in loved ones and friends who are currently unaware.

 - Improving the understanding of chronic pain in people who have yet to receive the diagnosis or those recently diagnosed, which can aid in their ability to process and accept the news.